Ben Cohen (businessman): Political activism

+In March 2024, Cohen was one of several signatories of "A Statement From Jewish Americans Opposing AIPAC", a letter denouncing AIPAC's lobbying efforts in the United States government.

+Cohen reiterated his opposition to U.S. involvement in Ukraine and criticized the size of the Pentagon’s budget on Tucker Carlson's talk show in May 2025.
+He stated that the U.S. was the world’s largest arms exporter and had the largest military in the world, which "support[s] the slaughter of people in Gaza, [and] if somebody protests the slaughter of people in Gaza, we arrest them".
+He also promoted a website to back the Department of Government Efficiency, an initiative by the second Trump administration tasked with cutting federal spending.

+In 2025 Cohen announced via his personal Instagram that he would be creating a watermelon sorbet themed flavor which resembled the Palestinian flag and promoted peace in the country.
+Unilever blocked this choice which led to Cohen selling it under his independent Ben's Best ice cream brand.

 Bernie Sanders presidential campaigns

-Cohen became a prominent supporter of Bernie Sanders during the 2016 Democratic Party presidential primaries.
+Cohen became a prominent supporter of and donor to Bernie Sanders during the 2016 Democratic Party presidential primaries.

 Cohen debuted a special ice cream flavor called "Bernie's Yearning" on January 25, 2016 in support of Sanders.
 The flavor, released under the brand Ben's Best, consisted of plain mint ice cream covered by a solid layer of mint chocolate.
 According to Cohen, "The chocolate disk represents the huge majority of economic gains that have gone to the top 1 percent since the end of the recession.
 Beneath it, the rest of us."
 This was done in an effort to showcase the United States' current socioeconomic issues.
 The ice cream was made by hand in Cohen's kitchen with ingredients purchased by the Sanders campaign.
 Ben & Jerry's released a statement disavowing connection or support for the product, saying "This was created by Ben as a citizen.
 The company is not involved.”

 On February 21, 2019, Cohen was named a national co-chair of Bernie Sanders' 2020 campaign.
 In August 2019, Cohen produced another Bernie Sanders flavor called "Bernie's Back."
 It was not for sale in stores, but was awarded as a prize to 40 contest winners.